-- a) It is the intent of the Township to require that development be carried out in a manner that furthers the goals and objectives of this Plan, and particularly those that deal with sustainable development and healthy communities. - b) On this basis, the Township shall apply the policies of this section to development applications. - c) In addition to the above, the Township shall also consider developing and implementing a range of appropriate mechanisms and tools to promote and facilitate new development that addresses the sustainability objectives and policies of this Plan including but not limited to those outlined in Sections L9.2 to L9.5. - d) The Township shall review permissions for increased mixing of uses and shared work spaces through an update to the implementing Zoning By-law.
+- a) It is the intent of the Township to require that development be carried out in a manner that furthers the goals and objectives of this Plan, and particularly those that deal with sustainable development and healthy communities. - b) On this basis, the Township shall apply the policies of this section to development applications. - c) In addition to the above, the Township shall also consider developing and implementing a range of appropriate mechanisms and tools to promote and facilitate new development that addresses the sustainability objectives and policies of this Plan including but not limited to those outlined in Sections L9.2 to L9.5. - d) The Township shall review permissions for increased mixing of uses and shared work spaces through an update to the implementing Zoning By-law or through the preparation of a Community Planning Permit By-law.